GoLand 2024.3 Help

 3. In the File Name Patterns area, click Add and type *.json in the Add Wildcard dialog that opens.

-Using schemas from JSON Schema Store
+Use schemas from JSON Schema Store

 GoLand can automatically download and use schemas from the JSON Schema Store that hosts schema files for many popular configuration files.
-As soon as you open a file whose name is associated with one of the available schemas (for example, tslint.json), GoLand downloads and uses this schema for it.
+As soon as you open a file whose name is associated with one of the available schemas (for example, tsconfig.json), GoLand downloads and uses this schema for it.
 The name of the applied schema is shown on the Status bar.

 JSON schema downloaded from JSON Schema Store, the name of the applied schema is shown in the Status bar

-If your configuration file has a custom name, or you are working with a scratch file, click No JSON schema on the Status bar and select the required schema from the list or click New Schema Mapping to open the JSON Schema Mappings page and configure a new custom schema.
+If your configuration file has a custom name, or you are working with a scratch file, click No JSON schema on the Status bar and select the required schema from the list.
+GoLand associates the current file with the selected schema and adds this schema mapping to the list on the JSON Schema Mappings page.

 No JSON schema for the current file